 Before contacting housecleaning companies, decide which services you want them to do.
 All will do the basics: dust, vacuum, take out the trash, mop floors, and clean kitchens and bathrooms.
 If you want them to perform other tasks, check whether prospective companies will handle them.
 Most companies will not shampoo carpets and rugs, wash window exteriors, or do laundry.

-Also decide how often you want service.
+Also decide how often you want cleaning.
 Companies generally want to schedule regular periodic visits, but some are willing to come only as needed, say for a move-in or move-out.
 Some offer only weekly or biweekly service.
 (Some companies charge somewhat more per visit for less-frequent appointments.)

 If you want service on a certain day, check whether companies are available then, especially if you want someone to come on Fridays or Saturdays.

-Our price researchers requested separate estimates for four hypothetical homes from each company they called.
+Call several businesses for estimates.
+Our price researchers requested separate estimates for four hypothetical homes from companies located in seven major metro areas.
 Most companies indicated they charge more for the initial cleaning session than for follow-ups—not surprising since the first visit may require taming total squalor.

 Tell the company’s estimator everything you want them to do.
 Some tasks may seem obvious, but too much detail is better than not enough.
 Make sure the estimator signs and dates a written description of all work requested and price.
 A piece of paper with a dollar amount scribbled alongside a vague work description leaves too much room for misunderstanding.